ericopneto/udacity-bike-sharing/README.md

 ## Project 1: Your first neural network - Bike sharing

-In this project, you will make a neural network to solve a prediction problem in a real dataset!
+In this project, i'll make a neural network to solve a prediction problem in a real dataset!
 By building a neural network from scratch, you will understand much better how gradient descent, backpropagation, and other important concepts of neural networks work.
 You also get a chance to see your network solving a real problem!

 The data comes from the [UCI Machine Learning Database link](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset)